jamesc127/datastax-enterprise-cdc-demo/README.md

   - Grafana
   - Pulsar Admin Console
   - DSE Studio
-- Use the UI's to demonstrate data movement from DSE to Elasticsearch
+- Use the UI's to demonstrate data movement from DSE to Elasticsearch Index (`db1.meteorite`)
+- Create a Kibana Index Pattern from the ES Index `db1.meteorite`
+  - Ensure you use the field `finddate` as the timestamp field
+- In the Kibana UI Menu, select `Analytics` > `Maps` > `Add Layer` > `Elasticsearch` and select the Index Pattern you created
 ## DSE Studio
 You will need to create a DS Studio notebook and new connection to visualize data in your DSE cluster.
 Use the following for connection details.